BookOfBeasts/Remove-Empty-Directories-Plus/README.md

 In June 2025 RED+ was made available on GitHub

 ## Changelog
+25.3.0.0    (*2025 December*)
+- Save Prompt was not being actioned on program exit
+- Reset Settings/Filters not being actioned correctly
+- Reset Settings no longer resets filters
+- Change how Explorer Integration is handled.
+	- Read the help file for more info (Settings - Advanced Settings - Windows Explorer Integration)
+- Updates to help documentation

 25.2.0.0   (*2025 November*)
 - Improve command line parsing
 - Updates to basic help

 25.1.0.0   (*2025 November*)
 - Added basic help documentation (help\index.htm)